osherjacobs/LabWork_Findings/vector7-lsass-dump-detection-boundary.md

 The critical observation is not that Defender "missed" the dump — it is that Defender demonstrably observed the activity (evidenced by the runtime interference and throughput degradation) while emitting no corresponding security signal.
 That is a harder problem than a detection gap: the control touched it, slowed it, and said nothing.

+On the third run on WIN-1KS84GNPAUM, Sysmon EID 10 (LSASS PROCESS_ALL_ACCESS) fired — twice — despite not firing on the two previous runs on the same host with identical configuration.
+This is the strongest possible evidence for the race condition framing: same binary, same host, same Defender state, different telemetry outcome across runs.

 ### Test A — Folder Exclusion Required (20348.587)

 Defender post-write remediation deleted the dump file before exfiltration.
 A folder exclusion was added to preserve the file: